-The child’s lawyer should report abuse or neglect discovered through lawyer-client communication only if the child consents to the disclosure.
+H. The child’s lawyer should report abuse or neglect discovered through lawyer-client communication only if the child client consents to the disclosure.

 Commentary:

 Under ORS 419B.010, lawyers are mandatory child abuse reporters.
 However, a lawyer is not required to report if the information that forms the basis for the report is privileged.
 Further, ORS 419B.010(1), “A lawyer is not required to make a report under this section by reason of information communicated to the lawyer in the course of representing a client if disclosure of the information would be detrimental to the client.”
-Lawyers should consult with the lawyer advisors at the Oregon State Bar when they face a close question under these rules.
+Lawyers should consult with the General Counsel’s Office at the Oregon State Bar when they face a close question under these rules.

 The child’s lawyer should consider expanding the scope of representation.